 It is the gift of leadership, which has led her to become one of the household names within the collegiate coaching ranks.
 Not because she was an eight-time All-American (four in high school and four at UC-Santa Barbara), and not because she was a member of the 1996 Olympic gold-medal winning U.S. National Team, but because she has developed the Navy soccer program from ground level to one of the Mid-Atlantic Region's most competitive teams.

-Since taking over the Navy program in 1993, she has taken the Midshipmen from a club-level organization to a team who has claimed at least a share of the Patriot League regular-season title six times, made three NCAA Tournament appearances, and produced 17 consecutive winning seasons.
+Since taking over the Navy program in 1993, she has taken the Midshipmen from a club-level organization to a team who has claimed at least a share of the Patriot League regular-season title seven times, made three NCAA Tournament appearances, and produced 18 consecutive winning seasons.

 The 1998 season fulfilled the dreams of many, as Gabarra led the Mids to 17 wins, 14 shutouts and Navy's first regular-season conference title.
-Navy also knocked off Colgate for the first time in its history, breaking the Raiders' 16-game winning streak versus league foes.
-In addition, an unprecedented nine Mids earned all-league honors, including eight first-teamers.
+An unprecedented nine Mids earned all-league honors, including eight first-teamers.
 Justine Fisher earned rookie-of-the-year accolades, while Aunapu was dubbed Defensive Player of the Year for the second-straight season.
 Aunapu was just the sixth player in league history to earn First-Team All-Patriot League recognition all four years and concluded her career as a two-time Academic All-American.